jovian-explorer/petitRADTRANS/docs/content/opa_add.rst

 .. _OWtopRT:

 -------------------------------------------------------------------
-Converting cross-section grids from `opacity.world`_
+Converting cross-section grids from `DACE`_
 -------------------------------------------------------------------

-Pre-computed opacities are also available from `opacity.world`_, which have been generated using the method presented in `Grimm & Heng (2015) <https://iopscience.iop.org/article/10.1088/0004-637X/808/2/182>`_ .
+Pre-computed opacities are also available from `DACE`_, which have been generated using the method presented in `Grimm & Heng (2015) <https://iopscience.iop.org/article/10.1088/0004-637X/808/2/182>`_ .
 The website allows to download the cross-section tables as a function of pressure and temperature.

-Simply decide on any P-T and wavelength range that you are interested in.
+Simply decide on any P-T range line list that you are interested in.
 Note that their spectral coordinate is wavenumber, in units of :math:`{\rm cm}^{-1}`.

-Then transform the resulting binary files, that you downloaded from `opacity.world`_, like described in the following.
+Then transform the resulting binary files, that you downloaded from `DACE`_, like described in the following.
 This script was developed together with Mantas Zilinskas, for `Ziliniskas et al. (2020) <https://arxiv.org/abs/2003.05354>`_.